Diabetes Life Insurance Cover

 • Researching and comparing different insurance providers is important to find the best options for diabetics.

-As for income protection, individuals with diabetes can acquire this type of insurance.
-Income protection provides a percentage of your income if you cannot work due to illness or injury, ensuring you can maintain your usual lifestyle.
+Individuals with diabetes can acquire income protection insurance.
+This type of insurance provides a percentage of your income if you cannot work due to illness or injury, ensuring you can maintain your usual lifestyle.

 Income protection might be valuable coverage, but it’s not always the easiest to buy when you have diabetes.
 Income protection is paid out as a percentage of your income when you can’t work due to illness or injury.